larryhastings/appeal/README.md

     recurse a [i f s]

-The `recurse` command takes either one or four command-line arguments.
+This tells you the `recurse` command takes either one or four command-line arguments.
 That optional group of three command-line arguments has a special name in Appeal: it's an "argument group".
 Technically, Appeal views this command-line as taking two